viniciusgerevini/shromp/docs/en/1-introduction/index.md

 You can rename these folders and change the configuration to your taste.

-To generate the files to be hosted you need to run:
+To generate the files to be hosted, you need to run:

 ```console
 shromp build